pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog-part1.md

 **_<div align="center">Figure 1</div>_**

-Note that the setup of pools is not mandatory and there might be reasons to ignore the recommendation if the existing cluster infrastructure is not suitable for such a split.
+<p>Note that the setup of pools is not mandatory and there might be reasons to ignore the recommendation if the existing cluster infrastructure is not suitable for such a split.
 Applying a workload placement strategy by using node pools provides a lot of benefits, as it allows you to tailor the cluster topology to workload requirements; you could, for example, choose different hardware configurations (nodes with additional storage, with GPU cards etc.).
-The placement of SAS workload classes can be enabled by applying predefined Kubernetes node labels and node taints.
+The placement of SAS workload classes can be enabled by applying predefined Kubernetes node labels and node taints.</p>
+<p>Please refer to the 2nd installment of this blog for an in-depth discussion around machine management on OpenShift, which explains how this can be simplified and automated by capabilities uniquely available in OpenShift.</p>

 It might be helpful for a better understanding to briefly explain the workload classes mentioned in this diagram.

 ### **SAS Cloud Analytic Server (CAS) (CAS NODE POOL)**
 The core component at the heart of SAS Viya is the Cloud Analytics Server (CAS).
 It is an in-memory analytics engine.
 Data is loaded from the required data source into some in-memory tables then clients connect to CAS to run analytical routines against the data.
 The data loaded into memory for CAS can also be flushed to disk.
 This is why the CAS server usually has the highest resource requirements of all SAS Viya components: it is CPU- *and* memory-intensive and requires persistent storage accessible by all nodes hosting CAS pods.

-CAS can be deployed in one of two modes:  SMP (Symmetric Multi Processing), and MPP (Massive Parallel Processing).
+CAS can be deployed in one of [two modes](https://go.documentation.sas.com/doc/en/sasadmincdc/v_039/casfun/n00001sascassrvmgt00000admin.htm):  _SMP_ (Symmetric Multi Processing), and _MPP_ (Massive Parallel Processing).
 In SMP mode, only one CAS pod is being deployed, in MPP mode multiple CAS pods are used where one pod takes the role of a controller while the other pods are used for running the computations.

 In a default configuration, i.e., when a CAS node pool is being used, each CAS pod runs on a separate worker node, claiming more than 90% of the available CPU and memory resources out-of-the-box.
 If there is no node pool available for CAS, transformer patches applied during the deployment limit the resource usage of CAS to the desired amount or allow co-existence of CAS with other workloads on the same node.

 ### **SAS Compute Services (COMPUTE NODE POOL)**
 SAS Compute services represent the traditional SAS processing capabilities as used in all previous releases of SAS.
 A SAS session is launched either interactively by a user from a web application or in batch mode to run as a Kubernetes job to execute submitted SAS code to transform or analyze data.
 Due to this approach, SAS sessions are highly parallelizable.
 The number of sessions (or Kubernetes jobs) running in parallel is only limited by the available hardware resources.

 The compute node pool is a good candidate for using the cluster autoscaler, if possible.
 Often customers have typical usage patterns that would directly benefit from this - for example, by intercepting usage peaks (scaling out for nightly batch workload, scaling in over the weekend, etc.).
+Please refer to the section on Autoscaling in the 2nd installment of this blog for more OpenShift specific details.

 ### **SAS Microservices and Web Applications (STATELESS NODE POOL)**
-Most services in any SAS Viya deployment are designed as microservices (also known as 12 factor apps).
-They are responsible providing central services like auditing, authentication, etc. Also, grouped with these services are a set of stateless web applications which are the user interfaces which are exposed to end users, for example SAS Visual Analytics, SAS Model Manager and SAS Data Explorer.
+Most services in any SAS Viya deployment are designed as microservices (also known as "[_12 factor apps_](https://12factor.net/)").
+They are responsible for providing central services like auditing, authentication, etc. Also, grouped with these services are a set of stateless web applications which are the user interfaces which are exposed to end users, for example: _SAS Visual Analytics_, _SAS Model Manager_ and _SAS Data Explorer_.

 ### **Infrastructure Services (STATEFUL NODE POOL)**
 The commodity services are basically the metadata management and storage services.
-They are made of several open-source technologies such as the internal SAS Postgres database, as well as Consul and RabbitMQ for messaging.
+They are made of several open-source technologies such as the internal SAS _Postgres database_, as well as _Consul_ and _RabbitMQ_ for messaging.
 This is where the critical operational data is stored.
 These services are rather I/O intensive and do require persistent storage.

 <br></br>